Currency-One/validators/DOCS.md

 <a name="module_Validators.isPropValidator"></a>

 ### Validators.isPropValidator ⇒ <code>boolean</code>
-<p>Check if given object has property valid and if it is equal to true</p>
+<p>Checks if given object has property valid and if it is equal to true</p>

 **Kind**: static property of [<code>Validators</code>](#module_Validators)